etlbox/etlbox.website/doks_v1.8/content/recipes/etl/crud.md

 | Handling deletions               | `DbMerge` (full or delta mode) |
 | Staging before final processing  | `DbDestination`, followed by processing |

 For more details on the Merge operation, see [Merge Overview](/recipes/data-integration/merge-overview/).
-Or refere to this example of [loading data into Star Schema](/recipes/etl/star-schema/).
+Or refer to this example of [loading data into Star Schema](/recipes/etl/star-schema/).

 By using `DbDestination` and `DbMerge`, ETL workflows remain scalable, avoiding slow row-by-row operations while maximizing performance.